jehboyes/finance_manager/docs/source/powerapp_guide.rst

 The first dropdown determines the cost centre used.
 The second determines the academic year and category.
 Once you've selected both, press **Load Selected** to bring the specified set to the App.

+Once a set has been loaded, any key dates relevant to the set appear on the right.
+Dates are faded once they've passed.

 .. figure:: images/selection.png
     :width: 600px
     :align: center